michelle-tai/cs308-portfolio-reflection/journal/interruptedSemester.md

 before things start getting better?
 How long will we need to live like this?
 Will my internship be cancelled?
 Will I be able to succeed in my classes?
 Will my family be okay?
 I'm just lost.
 But at least at home, I have my dog and good food to eat.

+The acts of racism towards Asian-Americans and Asians have been scaring me too.
+I'm scared to leave my house sometimes, in case someone attacks me because of how I look.
+It's just so frustrating to see how America is.
+In Asian-American communities on campus, we always have taken anti-blackness into account since it's a very real thing, but I feel like all minorities (and majorities) are just scapegoating Asians for what has happened.
+Like yes, it did originate from China and I'm sorry for that, but we're not all like that.
+We don't have control over what happened there.
+When Ebola was a thing, no one was telling African Americans to "go back where they came from" or called it the "African Virus."
+White settlers brought smallpox and infected the Native Americans, but no one seems to talk about that part of history + talk about Caucasians in a bad light.
+Why are Asians picked on?
+Is it because they're seen as submissive?
+I don't know.
+I'm just scared for my family and me and my friends and just everyone because of the state of the USA and the coronavirus.